wpedrak/Cloud/list11/solution.md

 #### 4
 ###### serverless
-* serverlss.yaml (ustawienia i routy w jednym miejscu)
+* serverlss.yaml (settings and routs in one place)
 * functions in one file
 * invoke function via serverless call
 * access to basic logs from cli